 Learning for All Initiative Request for Proposals

-Taking a two-track approach to inform education policy, the Learning for All Initiative (LAI) at J-PAL funds proposals to design, pilot, evaluate, and scale innovations to improve foundational learning and breadth of skills in low- and middle-income countries.
+Taking a two-track approach to inform education policy, the Learning for All Initiative (LAI) at J-PAL funds proposals to design, pilot, evaluate, and scale innovations to improve children's learning in low- and middle-income countries.
 The Initiative has two regular funding cycles per year.

 • LAI research awards fund full randomized evaluations, pilot research projects, and travel/proposal development projects to identify potentially high-impact innovations and evaluate their effectiveness and cost-effectiveness.